top of page

 • Linkedin

-Global Freight Audit & Payment Market Continues Strong Growth in 2025
+Global Freight Audit & Payment Market Continues Strong Growth in 2026

-• Writer: Frank Osae
+• Writer: Triangle PM

-• Jan 2
+• Jan 23

-• 3 min read
+• 4 min read

 Industry Overview — Triangle Project Management

-Despite variation in exact market estimates, there is broad industry consensus that freight audit and payment services are now essential to modern transportation finance and logistics operations.
-As freight costs rise and shipping networks grow more complex, demand for freight invoice auditing, payment validation, and carrier billing accuracy continues to increase.
+Despite variations in exact market estimates, there is broad industry consensus that freight audit and payment services are now essential to modern transportation finance and logistics operations.
+As freight costs rise and shipping networks grow more complex, the demand for freight invoice auditing, payment validation, and carrier billing accuracy continues to increase.

 Why Freight Audit Matters: Billing Errors and Financial Impact